Jamuna Television

 Jamuna Television (যমুনা টেলিভিশন; in reference to the Jamuna river), commonly known as Jamuna TV, stylized as ᴊamuna|tv, is a privately owned Bangladeshi satellite and cable news and current affairs television channel.
 It is owned by the Jamuna Group, and was founded by the company's founder and former chairman Nurul Islam Babul in 2014.
-The channel's headquarters are located in the Jamuna Future Park Complex at Progoti Shoroni in Baridhara.
-On YouTube, Jamuna Television is the most subscribed Bangladeshi YouTube channel.
+The channel's headquarters are located in the Jamuna Future Park Complex at Pragati Sarani in Baridhara.
+The official YouTube channel of Jamuna Television is the most subscribed one from Bangladesh as of 2023.

 History

-In 2002, Jamuna Television received a no-objection certificate (NOC) permitting it to broadcast for five years on both terrestrial and satellite platforms.
-However, in 2005, the Bangladesh Nationalist Party (BNP)-led government revoked its broadcasting rights without explanation.
-Although the High Court later allowed the channel to resume operations, the government appealed the decision.
+In 2002, Jamuna Television was granted an NOC certificate to broadcast for five years.
+They were given rights to broadcast both on terrestrial and satellite television.
+In 2005, without explanation, the BNP-led government revoked its broadcasting rights, but after the High Court permitted Jamuna Television to broadcast, the government appealed against the decision.

-Despite the expiration of its initial certificate, Jamuna Television began test transmissions on 15 October 2009.
-The Bangladesh Telecommunication Regulatory Commission (BTRC) shut down the channel on 19 November 2009, citing allegations of unauthorized broadcasting.
-In 2010, the High Court upheld the government’s order to suspend the channel’s operations.
-On 29 July 2013, Jamuna Television was granted a new license to relaunch, and the channel was officially inaugurated on 5 April 2014.
-Among its early staff members was British journalist Simon Dring, former managing director of Ekushey Television.
+Although its certificate had expired by then, the original channel began test broadcasting on 15 October 2009.
+The BTRC shut the channel down on 19 November after the channel had allegedly been broadcasting illegally.
+In 2010, the High Court ruled that the government order to stop broadcasting of Jamuna TV was valid.
+On 29 July 2013, the channel was once again granted a license to relaunch.
+Jamuna Television was officially launched on 5 April 2014.
+British foreign correspondent Simon Dring, who was previously the managing director of Ekushey Television, joined the channel as a staff member.

-In May 2016, Jamuna Television was among nine Bangladeshi television channels that signed an agreement with Bdnews24.com to subscribe to *Prism*, a video-based news service run by children.
-In December 2018, journalists from Jamuna Television and its sister publication *Jugantor* were attacked in Nawabganj Upazila, Dhaka, leaving ten injured.
-The channel was also temporarily taken off-air during the 2018 Bangladeshi general election.
+Jamuna Television was one of the nine Bangladeshi television channels to sign an agreement with Bdnews24.com to subscribe to a video-based news agency run by children called Prism in May 2016.
+In December 2018, journalists working for Jamuna Television and Jugantor were attacked in Nawabganj Upazila of Dhaka, injuring 10 people.
+Jamuna Television was temporarily taken off-air during the 2018 Bangladeshi general election.

-In January 2019, three Jamuna Television journalists were assaulted by a group of eight to ten individuals at a rehabilitation center in Bogra; police later arrested three suspects in connection with the incident.
-On 19 May 2019, Jamuna Television, along with five other broadcasters, began transmitting via the Bangladesh-1 satellite after signing an agreement with Bangladesh Satellite Company Limited (BSCL).

-On 5 March 2022, Fahim Ahmed was appointed chief executive officer of Jamuna Television.
+In January 2019, three journalists working for Jamuna Television were assaulted by eight to ten people in a rehabilitation center in Bogra.
+Police arrested three suspects allegedly involved in the incident.
+On 19 May 2019, Jamuna Television, along with five other channels, began broadcasting via the Bangladesh-1 satellite after signing an agreement with BSCL.
+On 5 March 2022, Fahim Ahmed was appointed as the CEO of Jamuna Television.